Sumer312/DSA/Neetcode150.md

 # Neetcode 150

 ##### This md doc contains the problems that I found very insightful in the [neetcode 150 list](https://neetcode.io/practice?tab=neetcode150).
-Neetcode 250 is the extension of neetcode 150, i.e. the overlapping problems in both lists which were very important are in the Neetcode150 doc.
+Neetcode 150 is the extension of blind 75, i.e. the overlapping problems in both lists which were very important are in the Blind75 doc.

 - [Edit Distance](#edit-distance)
 - [Last Stone Weight](#last-stone-weight)